-When the first-mover advantage is gone, what is your content marketing plan for competitive differentiation?
+When the first-mover advantage is gone, what is your content marketing plan for competitive differentiation and B2B Lead Generation?

-How do you deliver a content strategy to a client with unrealistic goals?
+How do you deliver a B2B content marketing strategy to a client with aggressive, aspirational goals?

 Mike has a real knack for helping others see the forrest through the trees and this interview, his answers form the basis of a veritable content marketing strategy template.

 Mike is a former IBM distinguished engineer who serves as senior strategist to Converseon providing B2B content strategy services and social media marketing campaigns.

 Before you write another blog post, do yourself a favor and listen to this.

 The interview is part of a weekly show I do with Paul on the use of social media for business to business communications.
 We wrote a best seller about B2B lead generation as well.

 Here’s a rundown of this week’s For Immediate Release B2B Podcast: